-Writer/director/actor Patrick Wang’s background in theater and dramaturgy is on high display in his debut feature, In the Family, an acutely felt, altogether devastating family drama as intimate and affecting as it is sprawling and untamed.
+Writer/director/actor Patrick Wang’s background in theater and dramaturgy is on high display in his debut feature, In the Family, an acutely felt, altogether devastating family drama that’s as intimate and affecting as it is sprawling and untamed.
 Nearly three hours in length, the film is characterized by carefully blocked, deeply focused scenes that unfold naturally, if perhaps uncomfortably, beholden only to life’s often overlapping, conflicting, and overwhelming emotions.
 The premise, concerning adoptive rights in a homophobic society, is unique for button-pushing potential, though Wang’s aims here are political only inasmuch as the political intersects with the moral.
 With no shortage of confidence, In the Family is remarkable for sidestepping bullet-point statements altogether to instead focus on the day-to-day causes and effects of our prejudices and the regulatory systems (social contracts, employment guidelines, family bonds) we frequently submit ourselves to.

 Wang plays Joey Williams, lover of Cody Hines (Trevor St. John) and surrogate father to Cody’s six-year-old biological son, Chip (Sebastian Brodziak), who’s never known a life outside of that with his two fathers.
 Although they live in conservative Tennessee, they’ve found mostly seamless acceptance among their hetero familial and work environments, but when Cody dies in a car accident, Joey’s status as Chip’s second father is called into question, sparked (and backed up in court) by a legal document as old as Chip, in which all of Cody’s belongings, as well as Chip, are willed to his sister.
 From here, things get worse before they get better.